 Common mistakes

-- Generating questions before reading the passage — AI may misread, and so will you if you trust blindly.
+- Generating questions before reading the passage.
+The AI may misread, and so will you if you trust it blindly.

-- Treating every detail as equally important; comprehension privileges main argument and inference.
+- Treating every detail as equally important.
+Comprehension privileges the main argument and inference.

-- Skipping author intent — without it you cannot distinguish irony from sincerity.
+- Skipping author intent, so you cannot tell irony from sincerity.

-- Skipping structural map for long articles — losing the scaffold loses the argument.
+- Skipping the structure map on long articles.
+Lose the scaffold and you lose the argument.

 How to push results further

-- Always paste the passage; never let AI infer content from a title.
+- Always paste the passage; never let the AI infer content from a title.

-- For test prep, run template 10 with passages from official prep books.
+- For test prep, run template 10 with passages from official prep books, then compare the AI’s questions to the real ones monthly to calibrate the gap.

 - For chapter review, run template 5 (structure) then template 6 (argument tracker).